How Do You Know If A Driver Acted Reasonably?

 24. Was the driver unaware of the car’s position on the roadway?
 Reasonable drivers are alert and do not allow their vehicles to drift over into other lanes of traffic or off the paved road.

 25. What steps did the driver take before he left his parked car?
-Reasonable drivers put on their parking brake as well as making sure the car is not in neutral and that the wheels are turned in such a way that if the vehicle were to roll, the curb would stop it.
+Reasonable drivers put on their parking brake as well as make sure the car is not in neutral and that the wheels are turned in such a way that if the vehicle were to roll, the curb would stop it.

 26. Who owned the vehicle that went out of control?
 If it was a company car, were there driving standards in place regarding this vehicle?
 Was the driver following them?